Tutorial: Get local data

 Python mapping widget displaying results of local data enrichment.

 The GeoEnrichment service provides detailed local data for specific countries.
-Each individual data field is represented by an analysis variable.
+Each individual data field is represented by an .
 Analysis variables are organized into data categories such as spending and market behaviors with names such as 2024 Educational Attainment or 2024 Seen Video Ad at Gas Station Last 30 Days.
 The data available varies by country and by data provider.

 In this tutorial, you use the GeoEnrichment service to display spending trend information for a study area within the United States.